PostHog/posthog-orbit-love-plugin/README.md

 1. Open PostHog.
 1. Go to the Plugins page from the sidebar.
-1. Head to the Advanced tab.
+1. Head to the Repository tab.
-1. "Install from GitHub, GitLab or npm" using this repository's URL.
+1. Search for "orbit" and install the plugin.

 ## Usage